 Research in History, Culture and Communication

 The Faculty highly values the fertile interface between research, research training and education.
-All tenured faculty teaches at BA and/or MA levels.
-The research masters Sociology of Culture, Media and the Arts and Early Modern Intellectual History offers talented students the opportunity to qualify for a career in research.
+All tenured faculty members teach in our Bachelor and/or Master programmes.
+The Research Master Sociology of Culture, Media and the Arts offers talented students the opportunity to qualify for a career in research.